 Domesticated cats love human attention.
 There is nothing your cat loves more than your attention.
 If your cat loves to snuggle, give them lots of snuggling.
 If your cat is relatively active, consider playing with your feline instead.

 Having a pet means showering them with cuddles, even if you aren’t around throughout the day.
 While you’re out running errands, the Hepper Nest Bed keeps your cats cuddled up.
 This is our product, but it’s just too good to keep a secret!

 Made from flexible molded foam and a sherpa fleece insert, your cat will be wrapped in cozy goodness every time they take a nap.
 Click here to get your hands on yours today!

 You should pay attention to your feline every day at least.
 This will go a long way to keeping your feline happy.

-11. Consider Bringing Cat Grass in Your Home
+11. Consider Bringing Cat Grass into Your Home

 Some cats go nuts for cat grass, while others couldn’t care less.
 If your feline seems to love cat grass, consider planting some in your home.
 It is straightforward to take care of and is entirely safe for your felines as well.
 For this reason, we highly recommend it as another source of stimulation and interest.

 You can plant some in different spaces around your home, allowing your feline to “roam.”